 Once you complete the assessment, you will receive a detailed PDF report showing your results.

 The lowest-cost version is $20 and includes your “top 5” results out of the 34 possible (see more here).
-Or you can opt for the $89 version, which tells you you rate in all 34 talents… including your bottom five, which is super helpful to know.
+Or you can opt for the $89 version, which shows how you rate in all 34 talents… including your bottom five, which is super helpful to know.

 Why Take the StrengthsFinder?